momiji15/gittingit/howto.md

 2. Find the commit where you want to revert your repo to.
 3. Highlight and right-click on that commit.
 4. Press `Q` to end the git log.
-5. Type: `git revert commitnumber(seriously write your commit number)'
+5. Type: `git revert commitnumber(seriously write your commit number)`

 ## Deleting a folder